In this post, I want to emphasize pot belly, how it is associated with pectus excavatum, and how to fix it.

 - Strengthen the abs without doing hip flexor dominant ab exercises.

-Pectus posture is very similar to poor posture, but it has some indications that make it different from simple bad posture.
+Pectus posture is very similar to poor posture, but some indications make it different from simple bad posture.

 However, there are some terrible posture patterns that most pectus excavatum sufferers have.
 Generally, if you prioritize correcting pectus posture, your pot belly won’t be as visible as it already is.